WattageGuy/IoT-Intercom/README.md

 </br>_Figure 8.2 that shows where to find varibel id_

 ### Automation
-Ubidots have the function of making automation and triggers.
+Ubidots have the functionality of making automation and triggers.
 At this moment only one automation exists as shown in the image below.
-The automation sends a congratulations SMS when the user answered or at least stop the message within 10 seconds.
+The automation sends a congratulations SMS when the user answered or at least stoped the message within 10 seconds.
 This way the user can collect points for being fast to answer.

 ![Image showing ubidots automation](Ubidots/automation.png) _Figure 8.3 that shows Ubidots automation_